 As I sit on this relaxing hilltop Starbucks’ deck, drinking my delicious white chocolate mocha while breathing in fresh ocean air…………. ok just kidding, a girl can dream though.
 Let’s try that again.
 As I sit here at my kitchen table rocking a stroller with my foot in hopes that my 4-month old decides to take her much-needed nap, and as I watch my 3-year-old fly off the couch in his attempt to mimic Super Mario, I’m trying to recall how my life turned into this crazy adventure right before my eyes.

-I recently became a stay-at-home mom for my two children, Jason who is 3 and Emma who is 4 months.
+I recently became a stay-at-home mom for my two children, my son who is 3 and my daughter who is 4 months.
 An incredible honor and blessing which I don’t take for granted, yet packed with challenges and self re-invention.
 Although most likely temporary, this transition has taught me a thing or two about motherhood.
 The joys and struggles of being a mother, the undeniable rewards and sacrifices of taking care of them full-time, and the ability to adapt to my new reality.

 A little bit of my back story.